verekia/manapotion/README.md

 Mana Potion is a toolkit to make web game development easier.
 It is currently mainly aimed at React and [React Three Fiber](https://docs.pmnd.rs/react-three-fiber/getting-started/introduction) projects, but it can be used in non-React projects as well.
 Vue support is in progress.

+**Important**: Mana Potion is in early development and the API is subject to change.
+Until we hit 1.0.0, expect breaking changes in minor versions.

 ## Installation

 Mana Potion consists of: